Discover more from Visual Storytelling Newsletter

 Instagram Old Style

-Another interesting aspect I’ve noticed was when my sister passed around photo albums to guests to reminisce.
+Another interesting aspect I noticed was when my sister passed around photo albums to guests to reminisce.

-We call her the “Family Archivist” because she not only had organised all albums by theme, hand-written caption and timeline, but also handed out individual photos to guests, so they can relive their old selves.
+We call her the “Family Archivist” because she not only organized all albums by theme, hand-written caption, and timeline but also handed out individual photos to guests, so they could relive their old selves.

-Black & white photos of my mom and dad shown during before and after their wedding.
+Black & white photos of my mom and dad shown before and after their wedding.

-As time went by, you start seeing cheerfully colorful documentation of their trips and family events.
+As time went by, you started seeing cheerful colorful documentation of their trips and family events.

 Keeping up with technology, when the first VHS video cameras came out, my dad used to lament after friends asked him: “How was your vacation?”